 Pregnancy is a unique time in a woman’s life, nutritionally speaking.
 Not only does the pregnant woman have to take in the proper nutrients to support her own body and give it strength while growing a baby, but she also has to be mindful of taking in what the baby needs while it is growing and developing.

 There’s no go-to “pregnancy diet” you should follow during gestation.
-Generally speaking, you should stick to those same basic principles everyone should stick to in order to stay healthy, such as steering clear of processed foods as much as possible, eating lean protein, and getting your fill of fruits and veggies.
+Generally speaking, you should stick to those same basic principles everyone should stick to in order to stay healthy, such as steering clear of processed foods as much as possible, eating lean proteins, and getting your fill of fruits and veggies.
 Nevertheless, there are certain nutrients you should be sure you’re getting like folate, iron, vitamin D, calcium, omega-3 fatty acids, iodine, and protein.1

 Table of Contents